 Who

 This is hsfzxjy.
-You might have seen the id “hsfzxjy” already somewhere on the Internet, and that should be me.
+You might have encountered the id “hsfzxjy” already somewhere on the Internet, and that should be me.

-It is simply a concatenation of two real names, which was picked a long time ago and used widely by me in the cyberspace.
-Since it’s vowel-less, I always read it character-by-character, but feel free to pronounce it however you wish.
+It is simply a concatenation of two acronyms, which was picked a long time ago and symbolizes myself in the cyberspace.
+It’s a vowel-less word, and I perfer to spell it verbatim, but feel free to pronounce it however you wish.

-I do coding from time to time, for life, but for fun more often.
+I do coding from time to time, for life, but for fun in the first place.

 The “life” part sucks, thus the “fun” part goes here.

-I am an enthusiast of diverse programming languages, investigate their quirky aspects for curiosity, and improve their defects for better ergonomics.
-Posts about playing with Python, Rust, Golang, and sometimes Haskell, and even more, you can read them in the Tech category.
+I am an enthusiast of diverse programming languages, investigate their quirky perspectives for curiosity, and improve their defects for better ergonomics.
+Posts about playing with Python, Rust, Golang, sometimes Haskell, and even more, you can read them in the Tech category.

 I embrace new knowledge, and do learning consistently.